stratum-mining/sv2-spec/05-Mining-Protocol.md

 - For an **extended channel**: `extranonce_prefix + extranonce (=N bytes)`, where `N` is the negotiated extranonce space for the channel (`OpenMiningChannel.Success.extranonce_size`)

 ### 5.3.17 `SetNewPrevHash` (Server -> Client, broadcast)
-Prevhash is distributed whenever a new block is detected in the network by an upstream node.
+Prevhash is distributed whenever a new block is detected in the network by an upstream node or when a new downstream opens a channel.
 This message MAY be shared by all downstream nodes (sent only once to each channel group).
 Clients MUST immediately start to mine on the provided prevhash.
 When a client receives this message, only the job referenced by Job ID is valid.
-The remaining jobs already queued by the client have to be made invalid.
+The remaining jobs already queued by the client have to be made invalid unless they are future jobs.

 Note: There is no need for block height in this message.